dyazincahya/awesome-nativescript/README.md

 - [Accordion](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-accordion) - A NativeScript plugin for Accordion UI.
 - [App Tour](https://github.com/hamdiwanis/nativescript-app-tour) - A NativeScript plugin that allows you to create an app tour for your users.
 This Plugin based on [MaterialShowcase](https://github.com/hamdiwanis/material-showcase-ios) for IOS and [TapTargetView](https://github.com/KeepSafe/TapTargetView) for Android.
 - [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the Nativescript Label with the functionality to adjust the font size according to the label's width.
+- [Coachmarks](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-coachmarks) - A NativeScript plugin to display user coach marks utilizing shape cutouts over an existing UI.
+This approach leverages your actual UI as part of the onboarding process for your user.
+This plugin similar with `App Tour` plugin but different UI.
 - [Color Wheel](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-color-wheel) - A NativeScript plugin that allows you to use a color wheel to select colors.
 - [Country Code](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/country-code) - Plugin for NativeScript provides a full list of country codes along with flags.
 - [Datetime Picker](https://github.com/NativeScript/plugins/blob/main/packages/datetimepicker) - A plugin that provides the UI elements DatePickerField, TimePickerField and DateTimePickerFields for picking a date and a time.
 - [Document Scanner](https://github.com/nativescript-community/document-scanner) - A NativeScript plugin to scan documents.
 - [Feedback](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-feedback) - Non-blocking textual feedback for your NativeScript App.
 - [File Picker](https://github.com/VoiceThread/nativescript-plugins/tree/main/packages/nativescript-filepicker) - This file picker plugin exports function filePicker() that supports both single and multiple selection (for iOS, multiple selection feature depends on OS version) using only native picker approaches.
 Support Pick `Documents`, `Images`, `Video`, `Audio` and `Archives`.
+- [Fluid Segmented Bar](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-fluid-segmented-bar) - Fluid Segmented Bar to liven up any standard SegmentedBar control.
 - [Gallery View](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/gallery-view) - A NativeScript plugin for viewing gallery assets, currently supports only images.
 - [Image Cache It](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-image-cache-it) - A NativeScript plugin that automatically caches images for faster loading and better performance.
 It uses `SDWebImage` on iOS and `Glide` on android.
 - [In App Review](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-in-app-review) - A NativeScript plugin that triggers the native in-app review prompt, allowing users to rate your app without leaving it, using Play Store and App Store APIs.
+- [Label Marquee](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-label-marquee) - A Label which can scroll with a marquee effect when the text outgrows the available width.
+- [](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-markdown-view) - A NativeScript view for displaying natively rendered Markdown.
+Uses [Markwon](https://github.com/noties/Markwon) on Android and [TSMarkdownParser](https://github.com/laptobbe/TSMarkdownParser) on iOS.
 - [Nested Scrollview](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-nested-scrollview) - A NativeScript plugin to make Nested Scroll View.
 - [OTP](https://github.com/kefahB/plugins/tree/main/packages/nativescript-otp) - A NativeScript plugin to auto fill the One Time Code OTP for IOS and Android.
+- [Parallax](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-parallax) - A NativeScript plugin to create a parallax effect for any view.
 - [Picker](https://github.com/NativeScript/plugins/blob/main/packages/picker) - A NativeScript plugin that provides a UI element for picking an object/value from a list opened in a modal popup.
 - [Radio Dialog](https://github.com/modos189/nativescript-radio-dialog) - A NativeScript plugin that provides radio button dialogs.
 - [Ripple](https://github.com/edusperoni/nativescript-plugins/tree/main/packages/nativescript-ripple) - This plugin aims to bring a native (or close to native) ripple implementation on Android and iOS.
 The android version uses a `RippleDrawable` and conserves the previous background, as well as CSS styles.
 - [RTL UI Layout](https://github.com/nativescript-rtl/ui) - Right-to-left UI Layout support for NativeScript.
+- [Shimmer](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-shimmer) - A NativeScript plugin to create a shimmer effect for any view.
 - [Star Ratings](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-star-ratings) - A NativeScript plugin that provides a customizable star rating component for displaying and collecting user ratings in mobile apps.
 - [SVG](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-svg) - A NativeScript plugin that allows you to use SVG images in your NativeScript apps.
 - [Time Range](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/time-range) - A NativeScript plugin for selecting a time range using a time picker.